omnifaces/optimusfaces/README.md

 ### Known Issues (OptimusFaces 0.4-SNAPSHOT)

 - Hibernate performs the `GROUP BY` of a `@ElementCollection` on the wrong side (in the non-owning side) causing PostgreSQL to error on this.
 Other databases don't have a problem with it.
+There is no clear solution/workaround for that yet.
 - EclipseLink refuses to perform a `JOIN` with Criteria API when setFirstResult/setMaxResults is used.
 This returns a cartesian product.
 This has been workarounded, but this removes the ability to perform sorting on a column referenced by a join (`@OneToMany` and `@ElementCollection`).
 You should set such columns as `<op:column ... sortable="false">` or consider using a DTO instead.
 Another consequence is that you cannot search in a field referenced by a `@OneToMany` relationship.
 You should consider using a DTO instead.
 - EclipseLink refuses to perform a `GROUP BY` with Criteria API when setFirstResult/setMaxResults is used.
 This has as consequence that an `IN` clause performed on a column referenced by `@ElementCollection` will return a cartesian product.
 There is no clear solution/workaround for that yet.
 - OpenJPA performs a double join when sorting a column referenced by a join (`@OneToMany` and `@ElementCollection`).
 This has as consequence that the sorting is performed on a different join than the one referenced in `GROUP BY` and will thus be off from what's presented.
 You should for now set such columns as `<op:column ... sortable="false">` or consider using a DTO instead.